justaboutnormal/hangman/README.md

     lein figwheel

-Currently there are only two words the game knows, feel free to fork and add more.
+Currently there are only a short list of words the game knows, feel free to fork and add more.

 ## Future

-While I created this mostly for practice, in the future I may add:
+While I created this mostly for fun, in the future I may add:

 * WordNik integration (or similar API) to automatically select words
   * API keys would not be checked in.
-* A "hint" feature that would all player to:
-  * see the word's definition
-  * get a free letter

 ## License